plan-cake/backend/README.md

-# plancake Backend
+# Plancake Backend

-The API for the scheduling platform *plancake*.
+The API for the scheduling platform *Plancake*.

 ## Project Setup
 *(Run all commands from the root directory)*